ClaytonWong/lottoNumberGenerator/readme.md

 ## Background
 At the moment this project is still a work in progress and only has basic styling to separate random numbers generated.
-The intention is to add usage instructions, clearer error messages, and improved styling.
+The intention is to add clearer error messages and improved styling.